New evacuations, power outages near California wildfire

-SAN FRANCISCO (AP) — New evacuations were ordered Saturday for at least 50,000 people near a huge wildfire and millions of Californians will have their power cut again as the state’s largest utility said it would shut off electricity for the third time in as many weeks because of looming strong winds and high fire danger.
+SAN FRANCISCO (AP) — Authorities ordered at least 50,000 residents to evacuate towns near a massive Northern California wildfire Saturday, and the state’s largest utility announced power shut-offs for an estimated 2.35 million people due to forecasts of severe winds and extreme fire danger.

+Two previous electricity shut-offs in recent weeks were carried out amid concern that gusty winds could disrupt or knock down power lines and spark devastating wildfires.

+Some gusts this weekend might reach 75 mph (120 kph) or higher as part of a “historic” wind event, the National Weather Service warned.

-Pacific Gas & Electric said it would begin blackouts in the afternoon for about 940,000 homes and businesses in 36 counties for 48 hours or longer throughout the San Francisco Bay Area, wine country and Sierra foothills.
-That’s about 90,000 more customers affected than previously predicted.
+Pacific Gas & Electric said a new wave of blackouts would be implemented in stages through Saturday afternoon and evening, affecting about 940,000 homes and businesses in 36 counties for 48 hours or longer.
+The city of San Francisco was not in line for a blackout; shut-offs were ordered for most of the rest of the San Francisco Bay Area, the wine country to the north and the Sierra foothills.

-The entire communities of Healdsburg and Windsor were ordered to evacuate ahead of severe winds that could lead to erratic fire behavior near the blaze burning in wine country.
+The entire communities of Healdsburg and Windsor were ordered to evacuate ahead of strong winds that could lead to erratic fire behavior near the blaze burning in wine country.

-The Sonoma County Sheriff’s Office said it is expected to be the biggest evacuation in the county in more than 25 years.
+The Sonoma County Sheriff’s Office said it would be the biggest evacuation in the county in more than 25 years.

 “The winds are expected anywhere between 8 p.m. and midnight and from all reports they’re expected to be extremely strong,” said Brian Vitorelo with the California Department of Forestry and Fire Protection.

-Two previous power shutdowns were done amid concern that gusty winds could disrupt or knock down power lines and spark devastating wildfires.

-Weather forecasts called for strong winds to lash much of the region over the weekend, with some gusts hitting 85 mph (137 kph).
-It might be a record wind event, the National Weather Service warned.

-PG&E’s warning came as firefighters battled flames in Northern and Southern California.
+PG&E’s shut-off order came as firefighters battled fires in Northern and Southern California.

-A blaze Thursday destroyed at least six homes in the Santa Clarita area near Los Angeles and led to evacuation orders for up to 50,000 residents, although many were allowed back home after Santa Ana winds began to ease.
+A blaze Thursday destroyed at least six houses in the Santa Clarita area near Los Angeles and led to evacuation orders for up to 50,000 residents, although most were allowed back home after Santa Ana winds began to ease.
+The Tick fire was 25% contained.

 Several thousand people living in small communities in neighboring Lake County were warned to be ready to evacuate if an order is given.
 The area was the scene of a 2015 wildfire that killed four people and burned nearly 2,000 homes and other buildings.